michaelmunoz/Supercell/README.md

 **Driver 2 :**
 * Relic Arm
   * Linear slide used for *relic* scoring in end game
-  * L-joustick - Extension and retraction of relic arm
+  * L-joystick - Extension and retraction of relic arm
 * Relic Servos
   * Servos attached to end of Relic Arm used to grab and release *relic*
   * L-Bumper - Toggle relic arm position